 Today’s businesses are increasingly using video to share all types of internal and external information.
 For organizations of virtually all sizes, video is fast becoming the preferred medium for delivering employee training, live streamed events, product demonstrations, executive communications, and financial reports, to name just a few examples.

-But as more and more companies are taking advantage of producing videos that support the business, many still don’t have a good system for hosting and sharing these videos for easy on-demand viewing.
+But as more and more companies are taking advantage of producing videos that support the business, many still don’t have a good system for securely sharing these videos for easy on-demand viewing.

-YouTube and Vimeo are often the first video hosting platforms that businesses look to for storing and sharing video content.
+YouTube and Vimeo are often the first video platforms that professionals look to for sharing video content.
 And there are certainly a few reasons why YouTube or Vimeo could be a reasonable place to start: